 They don’t do mass marketing either, so chances are you’ve never heard of it.
 Rather than running “presentations” like many stock advisories I come across, they focus on giving their subscribers value and grow the service organically through word of mouth.

 So if you’re tired of the sensationalist crap out there, see my Insider Newsletter review.
 In it, I explain what this service is about, who’s behind it, and why I recommend it.

-As mentioned, however, there are some other great services out there.
+There are some other great services out there, too.

-For example, Lyn Alden’s Premium Stock Research Service is a very high-quality advisory, and it’s all about long-term value investing.
-Lyn is easily one of the smartest investors out there, so even if you don’t join her service, I highly recommend checking out her free content as she shares a lot of useful insights.
+For example, Lyn Alden’s Premium Stock Research Service is a high-quality advisory, and it’s all about long-term value investing.
+Lyn is easily one of the smartest investors out there, so even if you don’t join her service, I highly recommend checking out the free content on her blog.

 In this article, we’ve covered six “hidden truths” about popular investment advisories, I’ve shown you what I look for when choosing an advisory, and I’ve mentioned a few specific services that you may find worthwhile depending on what you want to achieve.

 At the end of the day, though, how worthwhile an advisory is, depends on your own preferences and situation, so you might like completely different advisories to me.

 And keep in mind that, regardless of which service you join, there are no guarantees when it comes to investing.
 So even though something may have performed well in the past, there are no guarantees it will continue to do so.